digiltd/oh-rtd-test/Satel-Alarm-Binding.md

 ## TO DO

 * troubles support
+* event list support
-* support for INT-RS module
+* openHAB 2.0 support
 * support for automatic updates available in the newest firmware for INT-RS Plus and ETHM-1 Plus